FRAUD WATCH

 Get Cyber Safe

-CIRA Canadian Shield
+CIRA Canadian Shield (free DNS resolver and malware/scam protection)

-Naked Security by Sophos
+Naked Security by Sophos:

 Phishing tricks that really work – and how to avoid them

-Here are some websites that list newer and older scams in circulation:
+Websites that list newer and older scams in circulation:

 Canadian Anti-Fraud Centre